-For the 2015 tax year, 1.7 million returns, representing 1.9 million taxpayers, claimed this credit.
+For the 2017 tax year, 1.8 million returns claimed this credit.

 Exclusion of Meals and Lodging Furnished by Non-Military Employers

 The value of meals and lodging furnished by non-military employers to an employee, spouse, or dependent is excluded from the income of the employee.
 The meals and lodging must be provided at the employer's place of business, for the convenience of the employer, and as a precondition for employment.